Create Your First Project

 History In Our Bones

-As part of Word of Mouth: Embodied Stories of Premodern Women at Work (ELS215), led by Professor Alison Beach at the University of St Andrews, a facial approximation was created for a woman buried at Elstow Abbey (Bedford, England).
-Her skeleton shows advanced Pott’s disease (tuberculosis of the spine), a condition that would have affected her posture and appearance in life.
+Developed as part of Word of Mouth: Embodied Stories of Premodern Women at Work, led by Professor Alison Beach at the University of St Andrews, this project explores the life of a woman buried at Elstow Abbey, Bedford, whose skeletal remains preserve evidence of advanced Pott's disease (tuberculosis of the spine).
+By combining archaeological research with evidence-based visualisation, the project sought to illuminate women's lived experiences, health, work, and identity in a premodern religious community.